adebola-io/bullet/README.md

 ## Lifecycle Methods

-### onMounted
+### `connected`

-The onMounted method is a lifecycle hook that is called when the component is mounted (inserted) into the DOM.
+The connected method is a lifecycle hook that is called when the component is mounted (inserted) into the DOM.
 This is a good place to perform side effects or initialize any resources that depend on the component being rendered.

 Example: